prophesee-ai/prophesee-automotive-dataset-toolbox/README.md

 To account for the new 1 Megapixel Dataset described in our recently accepted NeurIPS submission: "Learning to detect 1 Megapixel Event Camera", the format has slightly changed.
-Essentially `ts` has been renamed `t` in events and box events, alongside `confidence` is now `class_confidence`
+Essentially `ts` has been renamed `t` in events and box events, alongside `confidence` is now `class_confidence` Also now, for comparison with our result inside this paper, you need to filter too small boxes and boxes appearing before 0.5s inside each recording.
+We provide such function as following example will show.

 If you install the [API from COCO](https://github.com/cocodataset/cocoapi) you can use the provided helper function in `metrics` to get mean average precision metrics.